wvu-robotics/irl-gym-coop-search/docs/source/intro.rst

 Introduction
 ============

-``irl-gym`` is a custom `OpenAI Gym <https://www.gymlibrary.dev/>`_ derivative to be used for primarily for research purposes.
+``irl-gym`` is a custom `Farama Gymansium <https://gymnasium.farama.org/>`_ derivative to be used for primarily for research purposes.
-This package is intended to be used primarily with our `Decision Making toolbox <https://github.com/wvu-irl/ambiguous-decision-making>`_ (to be made public pending minor revisions).
+This package is intended to be used primarily with our `Decision Making toolbox <https://github.com/wvu-irl/decision-making>`_ (to be made public pending minor revisions).

 Install